fabianlischka/InfoSec101/index.md

 ### Updates

+* 2015-11-15: Ed Snowden, in an [interview with The Intercept](https://theintercept.com/2015/11/12/edward-snowden-explains-how-to-reclaim-your-privacy/), recommends:
+    * use Signal by Open Whisper Systems,
+    * encrypt your hard disk,
+    * use a password manager,
+    * enable Two-Factor-Authentication.
+    * use Tor,
+    * use ad block software.
 * 2015-10-05: *Reporta*, security app designed for journalists, [might not be as secure as claimed.](http://motherboard.vice.com/en_uk/read/reverse-engineering-proves-journalist-security-app-unsafe)
 * 2015-09-22: More [security flaws and fixes for Flash](http://krebsonsecurity.com/2015/09/adobe-flash-patch-plus-shockwave-shocker/).
 Really - just uninstall it completely.
 * 2015-03-02: [Open Whisper Systems](https://whispersystems.org) released [Signal 2.0 for iPhone](https://whispersystems.org/blog/the-new-signal/).
 This is the recommended solution now for voice and text chat for iOS (Signal) and Android (RedPhone, TextSecure).